Documentation

 Other htmx patterns can be adapted to achieve progressive enhancement as well, but they will require more thought.

 Consider the active search example.
-As it is written, it will not degrade gracefully: someone who does not have javascript enabled will not be able to use this feature.
+As it is written, it will not degrade gracefully: someone who does not have JavaScript enabled will not be able to use this feature.
 This is done for simplicity’s sake, to keep the example as brief as possible.

 However, you could wrap the htmx-enhanced input in a form element: